 SHOT CLINIC HOURS:

-For any changes in our Shot Clinic hours, please call 413-233-2056 for a recorded message that is updated daily with any clinic changes due to weather or holidays.
+Please call 413-233-2056 for a recorded message that is updated daily with any changes in clinic hours.